Skip to main content

 • The data applies only to a specific product/activity

-• The information does not need to be reused
+• The information does not need to be reused/prefilled for future bookings

 What they are

-Checkout input fields are predefined system fields that can be displayed during the checkout stage of the booking process to collect additional customer information.
+Checkout input fields are predefined systemic fields configured at a Company level and applied across all products.
+These fields are displayed during the checkout stage of the booking process to collect additional Customer-only information.

 Examples